HuanXing-Qian/MathX/README.md

 **License**: Proprietary (for now)

 By the way, since I prefer putting all functions into a single file, if you only need one language, just download the main MathX file and the language pack (the .txt one!), then place them in the same folder—it'll run directly!
+Since this version is updated very quickly, the help provided by the 'help' command may not be very comprehensive.
+I will provide some usage examples later, and you can also check the chao(string str) function in the documentation, which contains a long if statement for special commands.